belanello/tidy_data/README.md

 1. Group the data by activity then subject id.
 2. Calculate each mean values.
-3. Write the data in csv file 'final_df.csv.
+3. Write the data in a text file 'final_df.txt'